m-kovalsky/Fabric/README.md

 1. Migrate Power Query logic to Dataflows Gen2 using this [process](https://github.com/m-kovalsky/Fabric?tab=readme-ov-file#migrate-power-query-logic-to-dataflows-gen2)
 2. Run this [script](https://github.com/m-kovalsky/Fabric?tab=readme-ov-file#create-a-new-blank-semantic-model) in a Fabric Notebook to create a new blank semantic model
+3. Run this [script](https://github.com/m-kovalsky/Fabric/blob/main/AddTablesColumnsToNewModel.py) in a Fabric notebook to create the tables and columns in the new semantic model
-3. Run this [script](https://github.com/m-kovalsky/Fabric/blob/main/MigrateObjectsToNewModel.py) in a Fabric notebook to migrate relavent objects to the new semantic model (table properties, column properties, hierarchies, measures, relationships, roles, row level security, calculation groups and calculation items, perspectives, and translations
+4. Run this [script](https://github.com/m-kovalsky/Fabric/blob/main/MigrateObjectsToNewModel.py) in a Fabric notebook to migrate relavent objects to the new semantic model (table properties, column properties, hierarchies, measures, relationships, roles, row level security, calculation groups and calculation items, perspectives, and translations
-4. Run this [script](https://github.com/m-kovalsky/Fabric/blob/main/ReportRebind.py) in a Fabric notebook to rebind reports to the new semantic model
+5. Run this [script](https://github.com/m-kovalsky/Fabric/blob/main/ReportRebind.py) in a Fabric notebook to rebind reports to the new semantic model

 ### Completing these steps will do the following:
 * Offload your Power Query logic to Dataflows Gen2 inside of Fabric (where it can be maintained and development can continue).